hxgf/slabjs/readme.md

   - [cors](http://expressjs.com/en/resources/middleware/cors.html)

 #### Everything is in index.js
-Take a look at the [index.js](https://gitlab.com/hxgf/cash.js/-/blob/master/index.js) file.
+Take a look at the [index.js](https://gitlab.com/hxgf/slab.js/-/blob/master/index.js) file.
 It initializes the express app and configures CORS and body parser middleware, in addition to exposing a couple routes for error handling.

-The real "magic" (and namesake for this project) is this part:
+The real "magic" is this part:
 ```
 const $ = {
   settings: settings
 };
 ```
 It's a handy object that's accessible in all of your modules.
-By default, it includes the contents of the [settings.js](https://gitlab.com/hxgf/cash.js/-/blob/master/settings.js) file.
+By default, it includes the contents of the [settings.js](https://gitlab.com/hxgf/slab.js/-/blob/master/settings.js) file.
 You can, of course, extend it to include whatever you want (it's just an object!)

 The other important part of this file is immediately after the cash object:
 ```